 What are those barrels supposed to be made of?

 Real Life lava is molten rock.
 (The subterranean version is called magma.)
 Imagine an entire lake of electric-stove heating elements, all glowing red-hot.
 Its viscosity ranges from water-like fluidity to 100,000 times greater.
 It is an opaque emitter of reddish-yellow light.
 Its temperature is typically 700-1200 degrees C; coming within a dozen yards of it can inflict fatal burns.
+It is often accompanied by volcanic gas that can contain elements that you do not

 In fiction, Lava is Boiling Kool-Aid.
 It flows like water, it's no heavier than water, and it can be diverted like water.
 Objects can sink in it.
 The heat will be trivial to overcome — not just Convection Schmonvection